rlve/festicket-recruitment-task/README.md

 npm i
 ```
 ## Execution
- Run tests
+####Run tests
 ```sh
 npm run test
 ```
-There are three test specs.
-However, they will be executed sequentially and not concurrently.
+There are three test specs that will be executed sequentially and not concurrently.
 In this way, it will be easier to observe how tests work.

-Generate report
+####Generate report
 ```sh
 npm run report
 ```